-These three levels are listed in the order you should use them to disqualify.
+The three levels above are listed in the order you should use them to disqualify.

-For instance, if your prospect is a complete departure from your company’s buyer persona, it’s safe to disqualify them right then and there on an organizational level.
-Maybe one day, you’ll serve their type of buyer, but right now you don’t -- so don’t waste time trying to shoehorn your offering into their business.
+For instance, if your prospect is a complete departure from your company’s buyer persona, it’s safe to disqualify them right then.
+Maybe one day, you’ll serve their type of buyer, but right now you don’t.
+Don’t waste time trying to shoehorn your offering into their business.

 Similarly, you could be speaking with the CEO of an organization with complete budget authority who passes stakeholder-level qualification with flying colors.
 But if there’s no problem, there’s no need for your solution.
 Qualify for business pain first.

 Keep in mind that unless a prospect can be qualified on all three levels, you shouldn’t advance them in the sales process.

 For example, if you ask your prospect about the company’s strategic goals and they’re unable to answer, it’s a good sign they’re not close enough to the decision process.
 You should disqualify this contact at the stakeholder level, even though they pass at the opportunity level.

 Many salespeople are loath to disqualify prospects and shrink their pipelines.

 Their instinct is to work with as many leads as possible, but this isn’t the best approach.
 The quality of your leads matters more than the quantity.

 As a salesperson, your most precious asset is your time.
 Focus on a handful of your best prospects instead of spreading yourself thin across dozens of leads.
 Trying to close every deal that comes along is only going to result in dead ends, while you neglect prospects likely to buy.